BenChaimberg/swingflask/docs/FS.md

 Product Page
 ------------
 Each product page will be dynamically produced, showing a picture, a short description, an option to buy online, directions, more information including sizes and tips for choosing correctly, and possibly links to demonstrations.
 These will sections manifest themselves into tabs or some other easy-to-read layout.
+Visitors will only arrive at these pages through the category pages, or a direct link from another site.